secretstartups/handbook/job-families/people-ops/executive-business-administrator/index.html.md

 ### Responsibilities

-* Support our Executive Leadership Team in EST - PST timezones
+* Support our Leadership Team in various timezones
 * Manage complex calendar including vetting, prioritizing and providing recommendations
 * Total travel coordination including air and ground transportation, hotel reservations, security, visas and other travel documentation
 * Maintain an efficient flow of information between all levels including internal and external contacts on a wide spectrum of plans and priorities